-Table 26: Access & Privileges reports
+Table 25: Access & Privileges reports

+Report Description

-Report Description Access & Privileges by Host Identifies all users with log-on access to hosts and the commands the users can run on the hosts.
-This report includes the following information: Total number of users that can log on to the host The users that can log on to the host The commands users can run on the host The runas aliases for which the user can run commands on the host The commands the runas alias can run on the host Browse to select a host.
+Access & Privileges by Host

+Identifies all users with log-on access to hosts and the commands the users can run on the hosts.
+This report includes the following information:

+- Total number of users that can log on to the host - The users that can log on to the host - The commands users can run on the host - The runas aliases for which the user can run commands on the host - The commands the runas alias can run on the host

+Browse to select a host.

 Optionally, select the Show detailed report option.

-NOTE: This report is available when you are logged on as the supervisor or as an Active Directory account in the Manage Sudo Policy , Manage PM Policy , Audit Sudo Policy , or Audit PM Policy roles.
+NOTE: This report is available when you are logged on as the supervisor or as an Active Directory account in the Manage Sudo Policy, Manage PM Policy, Audit Sudo Policy, or Audit PM Policy roles.
 You must have an active policy group for Privilege Manager to run this report; you can only include hosts that are joined to a policy group.

-Access & Privileges by User Identifies the users with logon access to hosts, the commands that user can run on each host, and the "runas aliases" information for that user.
-This report includes the following information: Total number of hosts where the user can log on The hosts where the user can log on The commands the user can run on each host The runas aliases for which the user can run commands on each host The commands the runas alias can run on each host Use the following report parameters to specify the user to include in the report: A local user (default) • An AD user Browse to select a user.
+Access & Privileges by User

+Identifies the users with logon access to hosts, the commands that user can run on each host, and the "runas aliases" information for that user.
+This report includes the following information:

+- Total number of hosts where the user can log on - The hosts where the user can log on - · The commands the user can run on each host - The runas aliases for which the user can run commands on each host - · The commands the runas alias can run on each host

+Use the following report parameters to specify the user to include in the report:

+- A local user (default) - An AD user

+Browse to select a user.

 Optionally select the Show detailed report option.

-NOTE: This report is available when you are logged on as the supervisor or as an Active Directory account in the Manage Sudo Policy , Manage
+NOTE: This report is available when you are logged on as the supervisor or as an Active Directory account in the Manage Sudo Policy, Manage PM Policy, Audit Sudo Policy, or Audit PM Policy roles.
+You must have an active policy group for Privilege Manager to run this report; you can only include hosts that are joined to a policy group.

+Commands Executed

+Provides details about the commands executed by users on hosts joined to a policy group, based on their privileges and recorded as events or captured in keystroke logs by Privilege Manager.
+This report allows you to search for commands that have been recorded as part of events or keystroke logs for a policy group and includes the following information:

+- Command name

+- User who executed the command

+- Date and time the command was executed

+- · Host where the command was executed

+Use the following report parameters to define details in the report:

+- Policy Group

+- Command

+- Host

+- Log status

+- Date

+NOTE: You can use wildcards in the text string you enter in the Command box, such as and ?.

-PM Policy, Audit Sudo Policy, or Audit PM Policy roles.
+NOTE: This report is available when you are logged on as the supervisor or as an Active Directory account in the Manage Sudo Policy, Manage PM Policy, Audit Sudo Policy, or Audit PM Policy roles.
 You must have an active policy group for Privilege Manager to run this report; you can only include hosts that are joined to a policy group.